Emissions

 LED Conversion Project

 LED lights reduce energy consumption and are an efficient return on investment as the reduced energy costs rapidly offset the increased bulb cost and reduce emissions.
-In 2022 alone, the Zoo converted over 200 bulbs to LEDs in the Gorilla exhibit, elevators, stairwells, and kitchens.
+In 2022 alone, the Zoo converted over 200 bulbs to LEDs in the Hubbard Gorilla Valley, elevators, stairwells and kitchens.
 LEDs not only save electricity, but reduce staff time required to change lightbulbs as they last three times as long as their T8 equivalents.
-LEDs also replaced overhead lighting in the Jungle earlier in 2023.
+LEDs also replaced overhead lighting in the Lied Jungle earlier in 2023.

-High efficiency boilers have been installed in the Aquarium and in the Dome which have decreased natural gas consumption significantly.
-High efficiency boilers will be a part of upgrades to more buildings in the coming years.
+High-efficiency boilers have been installed in the Scott Aquarium and in the Desert Dome which have decreased natural gas consumption significantly.
+High-efficiency boilers will be a part of upgrades to more buildings in the coming years.

 Variable Frequency Drives (VFDs)